anisamn/CompGroupProject-/README.md

 This step pulls mouse heart scRNA-seq data from NCBI, organizes the FastQ files into a folder called mouse_heart_SRA_data, and stores genomic data into a folder called mouse_genome.
 A final output stores barcodes, features, and matrix files into a folder called cellranger_output.

+Scripts:
+1. retrieveDataSRA.py pulls mouse heart fastq data from NCBI, and a pre-computed reference genome from Cell Ranger.
+2. reformatDataSRA.py converts the fastq files to a Cell Ranger readable form
+3. mapReads.py maps sequencing reads to the reference genome using Cell Ranger

 Input files:
 - twelve SRA files, each associated with different regions of the heart
   - 3 AVN: Atrioventricular node/His bundle